MISSION: POSSIBLE 2020 IS A SUCCESS!

 The KEPPT program is an owner-surrender intervention program designed to help keep pets in their homes and out of the shelter by providing lifesaving resources like medical care, pet supplies, and education.
 Learn more about KEPPT.

-The Animal Foundation, in partnership with Best Friends Animal Society, has a trap-and-release program designed to save the lives of free-roaming community cats, while at the same time protecting them and reducing the overall cat population.
+The Animal Foundation has a trap-and-release program designed to save the lives of free-roaming community cats, while at the same time protecting them and reducing the overall cat population.
 Learn more about Community Cats.

 Working Cats are not well-socialized to humans or have other issues that make them poor candidates for life as a traditional, indoor pet.
 The Animal Foundation’s goal is to find homes where these cats can flourish while helping to control rodent populations.
 Working Cats are being placed successfully in warehouses, barns, factories, and other properties suited for independent-minded cats.